Today's Articles

 *James M. Williams was born on this date in 1833.
 He was a white-American lawyer, soldier, and merchant.

 James Monroe Williams was from Lowville (Lewis County), New York.
-Before the start of the American Civil War, he was employed as a lawyer in his hometown.
+Before the American Civil War, he was employed as a lawyer in his hometown.
 On July 12, 1861, Williams entered the Union Army as a captain in the 5th Kansas Cavalry Regiment and was appointed commander of Company F.

 The unit was organized at Leavenworth, Kansas, beginning that summer and into January of the following year.
 Williams and his regiment served in the Department of Kansas through June 1862 and then with the Department of Missouri that July.